New Territories West Cluster

-New Territories West Cluster (新界西醫院聯網) is one of the seven hospital clusters managed by Hospital Authority in Hong Kong.
-It consists of four public hospitals and eight general outpatient clinics to provide public healthcare services for the population of Tuen Mun and Yuen Long districts.
+New Territories West Cluster (新界西醫院聯網; NTWC) is one of the six hospital clusters managed by Hospital Authority in Hong Kong.
+It consists of 5 public hospitals and 8 family medicine clinics (FMC) (formerly known as general outpatient clinics (GOPC) (Note: GOPCs have been officially renamed to FMCs in Oct 2025, see this press release)) to provide public healthcare services for the population of Tuen Mun and Yuen Long districts.
 In mid-2012, the population was 1,085,300.
-The current Cluster Chief Executive is Dr Simon Tang.
+Its cluster chief executive as of June 2026 is Dr. Deacons Yeung Tai-kong.

 Services

 New Territories West Cluster operates the following four hospitals of various capabilities to provide a range of acute, convalescent, rehabilitation, and infirmary inpatient and ambulatory care services to the public in the areas of Tuen Mun and Yuen Long districts.
 In mid-2012, the population of the areas was 1,085,300.